prashant-kikani/prashant-kikani.github.io/_posts/2025-6-24-democratic-dilemma copy.markdown

 *   **Managed Decline:** Public infrastructure and services are allowed to decay, as the public is placated with direct benefits.
 *   **The Cult of Personality:** A powerful leader is portrayed as a god-like savior, above the law and the people.

 This entire structure is then glued together with the powerful adhesive of **nationalist propaganda**, which distracts from domestic failures by creating external enemies.
-This is the great challenge of our time—a slow, creeping erosion of public good and civic norms, normalized one election cycle at a time.
+This is the great challenge of our time - a slow, creeping erosion of public good and civic norms, normalized one election cycle at a time.